benjohnsto/ronaldsons_cemetery/README.md

 Our Parents/ Fell asleep in Jesus / Sacred to the memory of / Edward P .
 Vollum / Born in Virginia 1768 / Died September 14th 1872 Also / Bachel Vollum / Born in Maryland / June 20th 1774 / Died March 19th 1872

-Sacred / to / the memory of / Amy Boberts / who departed this life / October 1847? / in the 55th year of her age Also / Wm.
-D. Boberts / who departed this life / September 18th 1858 / in the 66th year of his age Sacred / to the memory of / Euphemia, / wife of / Adam Bamage, / a Native of Scotland / who departed this life / May 15, 1846 / Aged 70 years
+Sacred / to / the memory of / Amy Roberts / who departed this life / October 1847? / in the 55th year of her age Also / Wm.
+D. Roberts / who departed this life / September 18th 1858 / in the 66th year of his age Sacred / to the memory of / Euphemia, / wife of / Adam Bamage, / a Native of Scotland / who departed this life / May 15, 1846 / Aged 70 years

 Adam Bamage / Machinist / Born at Harley Muir / near Edinburgh / Died July 9th 1850 / Aged 78 years